 How Long to Cook Prime Rib?

-When preparing a delicious roast, prime rib is a popular option.
+Prime rib is a popular option for preparing a delicious roast.
 There’s nothing quite like the succulent taste of slow-cooked prime rib.
-As such, it’s essential to know how long it takes to cook a perfect prime rib so you can serve a fantastic meal that will leave your guests raving about the food.
+As such, it is essential to know how long it takes to cook a perfect prime rib so you can serve a fantastic meal that will leave your guests raving about the food.

 Prime Rib